mushroomfire/mdapy/README.rst

    GLFW emitted error...

-You can solve it by enableing GPU direct passthrough.
+You can solve it by enableing GPU direct passthrough, see `issue <https://github.com/mushroomfire/mdapy/issues/2#issuecomment-2033441993>`_.

 Build the doc
 --------------